herotechcourse/kotlin-lotto-precourse/README.md

 - [ ] Prompt user to input purchase amount (must be divisible by 1,000).
 - [ ] Prompt user to input 6 comma-separated winning numbers.
 - [ ] Prompt user to input a single bonus number.
+- [ ] If invalid input is given, throw an `IllegalArgumentException` and re-prompt from the same step.

 #### Game Rules